AnjaBuckley/elder-futhark-runes-app/README.md

 ### Test Page
 - Practice drawing runes with your mouse or finger
 - Submit your drawing for evaluation
-- Receive feedback on your drawing accuracy
+- Receive AI-powered feedback on your drawing accuracy
 - Click "Next Rune" to practice another random rune

 ## Future Enhancements

-- Drawing recognition using AI to provide more accurate feedback
 - User accounts to track learning progress
 - Audio pronunciation of rune names
 - Mobile app version